joelspadin/vscode-remote-x11/extension/README.md

 * `remoteX11.screen` - Screen number to connect to.
 * `remoteX11.container.enable` - Set `DISPLAY` for containers?
 * `remoteX11.SSH.enable` - Enable X11 forwarding and set `DISPLAY` for SSH targets?
+* `remoteX11.SSH.authenticationMethod`:
+	* `keyFile` - Authenticate with the private key file specified by `remoteX11.SSH.privateKey`.
+		Passphrase-protected keys are not supported.
+	* `agent` - Use `ssh-agent` to get keys.
+This method does support passphrase-protected keys.
+* `remoteX11.SSH.agent` - Name of a Unix socket or Windows named pipe for ssh-agent.
+	Set to `pageant` to use Pageant on Windows.
+If left empty, defaults to Windows 10's OpenSSH agent (`\\.\pipe\openssh-ssh-agent`) or the `SSH_AUTH_SOCK` environment variable on other platforms.
+	Only used if `remoteX11.SSH.authenticationMethod` is `agent`.
 * `remoteX11.SSH.privateKey` - Absolute path to your SSH private key file.
+	Only used if `remoteX11.SSH.authenticationMethod` is `publicKey`.
 * `remoteX11.SSH.displayCommand` - A command which prints `DISPLAY=<DISPLAY>` followed by a newline,
 	where `<DISPLAY>` is the value of the `DISPLAY` variable.
 Note that there must not be any spaces in this text.
 Change this when connecting to a machine that doesn't support the default command.